-Q. What are the technical requirements for virtual interfaces to VPCs?
+Q. What are the technical requirements for virtual interfaces (VIF) to VPCs?

 This connection requires the use of Border Gateway Protocol (BGP).
-You will need the following information to complete the connection:
+To complete the connection, you will need:

-- A public or private ASN.
+• A public or private ASN.
 If you are using a public ASN you must own it.
-If you are using a private ASN, it must be in the 65000 range.
+If you are using a private ASN, it must be in the 64512 to 65535 range.